 - Human Trafficking – Sex

-Through Human Exploitation Awareness training CSBC helps the church understand culture issues that contribute to human trafficking.Resources are offered to help educate the church about what human trafficking is and the many factors leading to the point where people are trafficked.
-This is an introductory workshop, which can be followed up with an additional set of workshops taking a more in-depth look at the Christian response to human exploitation
+Through Human Exploitation Awareness training CSBC helps churches understand culture issues that contribute to human trafficking.Resources help educate church members about what human trafficking is and the many factors leading to the point where people are trafficked.

 These issues affect every community, and therefore every church; our communities need our help addressing them.